GitMje/gitmje.github.io/_posts/2021-02-17-agile-timelines.md

 For two week sprints, it means that teams can achieve six consistent and continuous sprints of a two week duration followed by one week in sprint 7.
 For three weeks, four three week sprints followed by one week in sprint 5.

 I use the one week sprint (sprint 5/7) to do quarterly roadmap planning with my Business Analysts/Scrum Masters.
-The development and quality assurance teams can use the time for cleaning up technical dept and catching up.
+The development and quality assurance teams can use the time for cleaning up technical debt and catching up.
 Obviously, you could reverse this and have sprint 1 be the one week planning sprint, it's really whatever works for the team.

 Note that 4 quarters at 90 days each = 360 days (not a perfect year time-frame).
 You can make up for the extra 5 days over the holidays (which is rarely productive time anyhow), which is typical in the United States.